-GigaVUE TA Series-TA200 Notes and Rules
+GigaVUE-TA200 Notes and Rules

-Keep in mind the following notes and rules when using the GigaVUE TA Series-TA200:
+Keep in mind the following notes and rules when using the GigaVUE-TA200:

-GigaVUE TA Series-TA200 Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
-Network, Tool, Hybrid, or Stack Port The 100Gb/40Gb ports on GigaVUE TA Series-TA200 can be used as network, tool, hybrid, or stack-link ports.
-For stack-link support, refer to Stack-Links.
-Stack-Links Stack-Links at 10Gb/25Gb-When ports on the GigaVUE TA Series-TA200 are broken out into 4x10G mode or 4x25G mode, they support stack-links.
-Stack-Links at 100Gb-PRT-HD0-C06X24 on GigaVUE TA Series HD Series (LR4 and CWDM4 only on C06 ports) and not supported with SR4 transceivers.
-For details about the supported 10Gb/25Gb/40Gb/100Gb stack-links, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".

-Map Rules and Port Filters The GigaVUE TA Series-TA200 supports 256 map rules per chassis, by default and 20 egress port filters per chassis.
+GigaVUE-TA200 Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
+Network, Tool, Hybrid, or Stack Port The 100Gb/40Gb ports on GigaVUE-TA200 can be used as network, tool, hybrid, or stack-link ports.
+For stack-link support, refer to GigaVUE-TA200 Notes and Rules.
+Stack-Links Stack-Links at 10Gb/25Gb-When ports on the GigaVUE-TA200 are broken out into 4x10G mode or 4x25G mode, they support stack-links.
+Stack-Links at 100Gb- between GigaVUE-TA200 and PRT-HD0-C06X24 module of GigaVUE-HD series are supported, only with LR4 and CWDM4 cables on C06 ports.
+Stack-Links at 100 Gb on other modules with other optics are not supported For details about the supported 10Gb/25Gb/40Gb/100Gb stack-links, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
+Map Rules and Port Filters The GigaVUE-TA200 supports 256 map rules per chassis, by default and 20 egress port filters per chassis.
 For details about the maximum map rules, refer to the "Maximum Map Rules" table in the GigaVUE-FM Users Guide.
-Port Licensing On the GigaVUE TA Series-TA200, only the first 32 out of 64 ports are enabled.
+Port Licensing On the GigaVUE-TA200, only the first 32 out of 64 ports are enabled.
 A port license is available to enable an additional 32 ports.
 Refer to Port Licensing on page 63.
-Cluster Licensing Connecting a GigaVUE TA Series-TA200 to a cluster requires the Advanced Features License.
+Cluster Licensing Connecting a GigaVUE-TA200 to a cluster requires the Advanced Features License.